Rae Bareli Sadar: Assembly seat dominated by one family since 1993 | Politics

 ''The people of the district have affection for Sonia ji, Priyanka ji and Rahul ji and consider them their family members and they also consider people of Rae Bareli as their family members,'' Tiwari told PTI.

-He claimed Aditi Singh is now already engaged in a fight within the BJP and accused her of betraying the Congress by joining the BJP for personal gains.
+He claimed Aditi Singh is now already engaged in a fight within the BJP and accused her of betraying the Congress by joining the ruling party for personal gains.

 ''The people of Rae Bareli are angry.
 She betrayed them.
 She had won on the Congress symbol.
 Party workers had also worked hard to ensure her victory.
 Now we have Manish Chauhan, a simple man who has been with the people of the constituency all the time.
 He will win,'' Tiwari said.